 What are the most important units in AP Environmental Science?

-The top 5 units carrying the most number of questions on the APES MCQ section can be considered more important than other units.
-These units are listed below:
+The top 5 units with the most number of questions on the APES MCQ section of the exam can be considered more important than other units.
+These units are:

 - Unit 9: Global Change (15-20%)